trisDeveloper/solitaire/README.md

 ## Demo

 > [!NOTE]
-> This Solitaire Klondike game is part of the Drunk Mode app on iOS, where users can unlock their blocked apps by solving puzzles to prove their sobriety.
+> This Solitaire Klondike game is part of the [Drunk Mode iOS]([https://github.com/NoodleOfDeath/drunkmode-puzzles/](https://apps.apple.com/us/app/drunk-mode-locker/id6478125185) app on Apple Store, where users solve puzzles to unlock restricted apps and prove their sobriety.
 If you're a developer, you can also create games for the app by visiting the [Drunk mode repo](https://github.com/NoodleOfDeath/drunkmode-puzzles/) on GitHub.
 Try out the live demo [here](https://solitaire-tris.vercel.app/).

 ![solitaire game screenshot](/image.png)

 ## Features

-- **Interactive Drag-and-Drop Interface:** Easily drag and drop puzzle pieces to their correct positions.
+- **Drag-and-Drop Interface:**
+Utilizes React Beautiful DnD for smooth, intuitive drag-and-drop interactions.
+Move cards with ease across the tableau, waste pile, and foundations.
-- **Responsive Design:** The game is designed to work on various screen sizes, providing a seamless experience on both desktop and mobile devices.
+- **Responsive Design:** Built for both desktop and mobile devices, ensuring a seamless gameplay experience regardless of screen size.
-- **Dynamic Puzzle Generation:** The puzzle pieces are dynamically generated, ensuring a new challenge each time you play.
-- **Logic Handling:** Efficient handling of game logic, including piece snapping and position validation.
+- **Dynamic Game Logic:** The game’s logic efficiently handles valid moves, snapping, and position validation for authentic Solitaire rules.
+- **Undo Last Move:** Step back through your actions with the UNDO feature, ideal for strategizing and improving gameplay.
+- **Shuffle & New Game:** Start fresh by shuffling the deck, making each session unique.

+## How to Play
+1. **Start a New Game**: Click `NEW` to shuffle the deck and begin a fresh game.
+2. **Undo Last Move**: Click `UNDO` to revert your previous move.
+3. **Drag & Drop**: Use drag-and-drop to organize cards following traditional Solitaire rules.

 ## Usage
-1. **Starting a New Game:** Click the NEW button to shuffle the deck and start a new game.

-2. **Undo Last Move:** Click the UNDO button to revert the last move.

-3. **Drag and Drop:** Drag cards to move them according to Solitaire rules.
-Cards can be moved within the tableau, from the waste pile, and to the foundations.
+1. Clone the Repository `git clone https://github.com/trisDeveloper/solitaire`
+2. Ensure you have Node.js and Yarn installed, then install the dependencies `yarn install`
+3. Start the Next.js development server to run the app locally `yarn dev`
+4. Open `http://localhost:6969/` in your browser to view the game.

+### Contributing
+Contributions are welcome!
+Please feel free to open issues or submit pull requests.
+Make sure to follow coding conventions and add tests if possible.

+### License
+MIT License.
+See the [LICENSE](./LICENSE) file for details.